Data Analytics & AI9 minute read

 The Toptal framework for assessing AI initiatives is broken into four quadrants: low value, easy value, money pits, and moonshots.

 There are both quantitative and qualitative approaches to using this framework.
-When working with clients, I conduct surveys of business leaders, product managers, and data scientists to rank and quantify opportunities across different dimensions.
-If I’m taking a more qualitative approach, I’ll lead workshops to quickly identify potential projects and ask the people in the room to use visual collaboration tools like Miro to place projects where they think they belong.
-If there are big gaps on value or feasibility, we’ll have an open discussion about why.
+When working with clients at Toptal, I conducted surveys of business leaders, product managers, and data scientists to rank and quantify opportunities across different dimensions.
+When taking a more qualitative approach, I led workshops to quickly identify potential projects and ask the people in the room to use visual collaboration tools like Miro to place projects where they thought they belonged.
+If there were big gaps on value or feasibility, we had an open discussion about why.

 Moving Forward With Your High-value AI Initiatives